Johnfietsen/Programmeerproject/README.md

 ## Solution

-**This visualisation solves the lack of information by visualising the houses on the map as a network and the distribution of freespace as a pie chart.**
+**This visualisation solves the lack of information by visualising the houses on the map as a network and the distribution of freespace as a sunburst diagram.**

 In the tabs the different algorithms are represented, with one page for every algorithm.
 Every page consists of four visualisations: